-A participant may borrow from his/her Plan account subject to the approval of the Plan Administrator in accordance with applicable regulations issued by the Internal Revenue Service ("IRS") and the Department of Labor.
-In general, a participant may borrow a minimum of \$500 up to a maximum of the lesser of \$50,000 or 50% of the participant's nonforfeitable accrued benefit on the valuation date (as defined by the Plan) last preceding the date on which the loan request is processed by the Plan Administrator.
-The maximum term of a loan made pursuant to the Plan is five years (loans with terms of greater than five years exist under the Plan as a result of rollovers from merged plans).
+A participant may borrow from his/her Plan account subject to the approval of the Plan Sponsor in accordance with applicable regulations issued by the Internal Revenue Service ("IRS") and the Department of Labor.
+In general, a participant may borrow a minimum of \$500 up to a maximum of the lesser of \$50,000 or 50% of the participant's non-forfeitable accrued benefit on the valuation date (as defined by the Plan) last preceding the date on which the loan request is processed by the Plan Sponsor.
+The maximum term of a loan made pursuant to the Plan is five years (loans with terms of greater than five years are permissible for the purchase of a primary residence or may exist under the Plan as a result of rollovers from merged plans).

 Interest accrues at the rate of prime plus 1% as of the month the loan application is approved.
 Principal and interest are paid through payroll deductions or participant initiated payments.
-Interest rates ranged from 4.25% to 9.00% as of December 31, 2014.
-Maturities on outstanding loans ranged from 2015 to 2038 as of December 31, 2014.
+Interest rates ranged from 4.25% to 7.00% as of December 31, 2015.
+Maturities on outstanding loans ranged from 2016 to 2038 as of December 31, 2015.
 Loan transactions are treated as a transfer between the investment fund and notes receivable from participants.